TarikFeritUnal/TarikFeritUnal/README.md

 ### 💻 About Me
 I'm a 2nd year Software Engineering student at Mehmet Akif Ersoy University.
 Currently, I am learning **Java**, **HTML**, and **CSS**, focusing on web design and software development.
-I am building and sharing projects as part of my learning journey.
+<br>I am building and sharing projects as part of my learning journey.
 You can explore them in my repositories.

 ---